of African American History is New England’s largest museum

 Meeting House is

-Smith School is the first building in the nation
+Smith School is the oldest building in the nation

 constructed for the sole purpose of housing a black public school.
 Today,